seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 4
+### Example 4 - Multiple rule triggers

 Use case: Or statement for rule trigger
-To add an OR statement we simply add multiple @JRuleWhen statements
+To add an OR statement we simply add multiple @JRuleWhenXXX statements

 ```java
 public class DemoRule extends JRule {